Show All

 Teaching Staff

-The training program directors, Azizkhan and Adams, will coordinate all aspects of the fellowship training program for the vascular anomalies fellow.
-Other faculty members will be involved in specific training experiences.
+The training program director, Dr. Dasgupta, coordinates all aspects of the fellowship training program for the vascular anomalies fellow.
+All of the other listed faculty will be involved in specific training experiences.
 The surgical faculty (pediatric general, plastic and otolaryngology surgeons) will supervise the vascular anomalies fellow on all operative cases as well as on inpatient and outpatient care.
-From dermatology, Lucky will also contribute outpatient supervision in the interdisciplinary clinics.
-Kevin Bove in pathology will instruct the trainee on gross and microscopic pathology for this complex spectrum of vascular tumors and malformations.
-Racadio and Patel will be involved in the educational process in both diagnostic and interventional radiology.
-These individuals are participating in our teaching conferences.
+Dr. Anita Gupta in pathology will instruct the trainee on gross and microscopic pathology for this complex spectrum of vascular tumors and malformations.
+Dr. Patel will be involved in the educational process in both diagnostic and interventional radiology.
+These individuals all participate in our teaching conferences.

 Facilities

-All training is conducted at Cincinnati Children’s Hospital Medical Center, a private medical center providing 523 registered beds.
-The hospital is one of the largest children’s care facilities in the United States in several categories: number of beds, number of emergency room visits, and number of operative procedures.
+All training is conducted at the Cincinnati Children’s Hospital Medical Center.
+The Cincinnati Children’s Hospital Medical Center is a private medical center providing 678 inpatient beds.
+The hospital is one of the largest children’s care facilities in the United States in several categories: number of beds; number of emergency room visits; and number of operative procedures.